boyska/spycci/README.md

 ### What's a movement?

 It is a flow of money/things between you and one other subject.
+It is represented as a (subclass of a) dict

 ### What properties has a movement